-All language students had to read a book on phonetics by Professor Bertil Malmberg, a world renowned Swedish phonetician and linguist.
+All language students had to read a book on phonetics by Professor Bertil Malmberg, a world-renowned Swedish phonetician and linguist.
 My exam with Bertil Malmberg in his phonetics apparatus room was actually the one I remember the best at Lund University.
 He looked at my exam book and saw that I was in Smålands Nation.
 “So where were you born?” he asked me.
 I said “in Jönköping”.
 “Aha, and how do you pronounce ängel (spelling the word) then?” was his next question.
 I said it and he replied “Then you’re not a genuine Jönköpingsbo.”
 I said “No, I actually grew up in Malmö.”
 It so happens that in Swedish we have two kinds of the metric foot called trochée.
 The word “pocket” is a trochée, for instance, the kind of metric term you learn when you study Latin poetry in Gymnasium.
 In some words the kind of trochée you use depends on what part of Sweden you come from.
 The difference is tiny and possibly only noticeable to a trained ear.
 I had an argument with an Austrian friend about the pronunciation of the word ängel in Swedish and Engel in German.
 My friend claimed that the pronunciation was exactly the same, but it really isn’t.
 There is that case of a different kind of trochée.

 Bertil Malmberg also showed me his machine for registering speech frequencies and I was fascinated.
 I actually didn’t know before this how that kind of thing, for music and for speech was recorded.
 ‘I’ in Swedish (that is ‘ee’ in English), [i:] in the international phonetical alphabet, he told me, is the highest frequency vowel, going up to 3,000 Hz, he said.
 Curiously enough, this is a thing that has always stayed with me, throughout my studies of languages and linguistics.